 Cons: Not recommended for beginners

-Arch Linux is a gold for programmers and advanced Unix-based systems users.
+Arch Linux is a bar of gold for programmers and advanced Unix-based systems users.
 While technically, this distro can be used by anyone, it’s curated for the special needs of advanced users.

 The distribution follows a strict design principle that tends to keep things as simple as possible.
 Unlike many other popular Linux distributions, Arch Linux needs a considerable amount of expertise on the part of users to master the system’s core operations.

-It is lightweight and provide you with necessary tools for various customization; you can choose which packages you want to install and uninstall.
+It is lightweight and provides you with the necessary tools for various customization; you can choose which packages you want to install and uninstall.
 Programmers love this level of freedom, but a novice most probably won’t.
 It employs a rolling release model for delivering system updates.

 To wrap it up, Arch Linux is a good way to go for those who already have a bit of experience with Linux distributions and want to try something new.